Skip to main content

 How to Become an Athletic Director

-Many high school athletic directors are former coaches or teachers who have been promoted and have additional certification or administrative coursework.
-However, the higher-paying post-secondary athletic director positions are almost always experienced educators with a master’s degree and some coaching and administrative experience.
-AD jobs are not limited to just those who have been teachers, however.
-Someone with a bachelor’s degree in sports management or organizational administration may be a good fit for this position, too.
+Requirements to become an athletic director vary depending on the employer, school level and more.
+Many high school athletic directors are former coaches or teachers who pursued additional certification or administrative coursework.
+Higher-paying post-secondary athletic director positions are typically filled by experienced educators with a master’s degree and some coaching and administrative experience.

 Learn more about STU’s Master of Science in Educational Leadership online program.